SamPosh/SamPosh/README.md

 - 👋 Hi, I’m @SamPosh
-- 👀 I’m interested in programming languages and technology.
+- 👀 I’m interested in programming languages and technologies
-- 🌱 I’m currently learning python,kubernetes
+- 🌱 I’m currently working with python and kubernetes.
+I am working on API testing and Performance testing automation
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...